stefanicu/Laragon-Root-Index-Enhanced/README.md

 # Laragon Root Index Enhanced
- A index.php file for Laragon, to see all folders with link, in a pretty format page.
+ A index.php file for Laragon, to show root projects (all www folders) with link, in a pretty format page.